DanielDimitrov1/GitHub_Actions/README.md

 # Build Flow.yaml

-This GitHub Actions workflow, Build Flow, automates the build and deployment process for our project.
+This GitHub Actions workflow, ****Build Flow****, automates the build and deployment process for our project.
 It runs on every push to any branch, performing the following steps:  <br />

 **Setup:** Checks out the repository and sets up Node.js (v16).  <br />
 **AWS Authentication:** Configures AWS credentials using a workload identity provider for secure access.  <br />